More Beauty – Less Beast | The Leica SL3

 The autofocus

 This is a somewhat difficult topic.
-The AF-S of the SL3 (with the two lenses available to me) is OK.
-It’s fast enough for my type of photography, and precise anyway.
-I would just like the AF to be a little better in very low light conditions as well as in harsh backlight situations.
-There is still some room for improvement.
+The SL3’s AF-S (with the two lenses available to me) is fine.
+It is fast enough for my type of photography and definitely precise.
+I would just like the AF to work a little better in very low light conditions and against harsh backlight.
+There is some room for improvement.

 The subject of face detection, on the other hand, is more in between.
 It works well and accurately enough for my needs.
 But I know that others want a faster and more sophisticated system.

 How do I summarise it?
-Hm, let’s say the autofocus shouldn’t be the main purchase argument for a Leica SL3.
+Hm, let’s say the autofocus system shouldn’t be the main purchase argument for a Leica SL3.
+But it’s definitely no crap either.
 Maybe that fits.

 Oh yes, and unlike the Leica Q3, there is the option to return the AF point to the centre with a single click of a physical FN button.
 Thanks for that… 😉